 The details of stance, weight distribution, direction of energy, the spiral energy from the ground, when to be yin or yang and the application of explosive energy.
 This will help you in your forms but will also help you in the two person drills in wing chun and chi sau.

 This book will help you to understand the internal energy within the wing chun system and more importantly the application on the moves, how energy is released and the effectiveness of this energy.
 If you have practiced wing chun for some time and like many have long standing unanswered questions you may find the answers in this book.

 This book will make you train Sil Nim Tao form differently, but with more knowledge and skill.

-Get your copy of this Ground Breaking, Never Before Revealed, Modern Day Wing Chun Book please click the picture link below:
+Get your copy of this Ground Breaking, Never Before Revealed, Modern Day Wing Chun internal training Book please click the picture link below:

 This wing chun internal training book is amazing, there is a lot of information here and I would advise this book is read and re-read if require, I also use this as a reference book which I dip into when needed.

 All the internal energy within the wing chun system is fully dissected for the reader to grasp a full understanding of this side of this martial art.
 Done in a modern take without all the mystery as in some books.
 For the first time a comprehensive book revealing the hidden internal system within the movements of this foundation form of wing chun.

 Learn these secrets for yourself at your own pace, let me know how you get on.